-East Valley Hearing Center, now affiliated with William Damont / Hearing Life, is an exceptional audiology practice based in Mesa, Arizona for over 35 years.
-Our mission statement is "Professional Services with a Caring Touch" !
-Our emphasis is is superior customer services and patient care delivered by doctors of Audiology that have a passion for providing a best practices approach to quality hearing healthcare.
-East Valley Hearing Center offers a wonderful working environment and is committed to providing professional growth for our 4th year students.
-We are a certificate holder for the Audiology Preceptor Training program (CH-AP) offered through the ABA.
+Hearing Life - Mesa (formerly East Valley Hearing Center) is an exceptional audiology practice based in Mesa, Arizona for over 37 years.
+Our practice provides professional, diagnostic audiology and hearing aid services to patients ages four to 104 with a caring touch, Our emphasis is superior customer service and patient care delivered by doctors of Audiology that have a passion for providing a "Best Practices" approach to quality hearing healthcare.
+Hearing Life - Mesa offers a wonderful working environment and is committed to providing professional growth for our 4th year students.
+We are also a certificate holder for the Audiology Preceptor Training Program (CH-AP)

 Primary Practice Setting:

 Number of Audiologists at the site:

 0 FTE Masters Degree 2 FTE Au.D.
 0 FTE Ph.D.
 2 FTE Other Doctorate (ScD) 2 FTE professional support staff (technicians/audiometric assistants) 2 FTE Clerical Support Staff